lastivkagame/coursework_3/README.md

 About some questions:
--> if you download it and want start successfully delete folder 'browser' and unzip the acrhive 'browse'
+-> if you download it and want start successfully delete folder 'browser' and unzip the acrhive 'browser'